 I have a confession: I have never actually been to Shake Shack.
 I’ve been to NY and DC, but never experienced Shake Shack in all its glory.
 After seeing photos of the famous burgers and crinkle fries on Instagram, I did some Googling to see what the hype is all about.
 Spoiler alert: it’s all about the sauce.

-The Shake Shack burger has cheddar cheese, a quality bun, and of course the sauce.
-Burgers are also great because they don’t require any fancy tools.
-I go with an 80/20 fat ratio in the beef – you don’t want it too lean (come on, it’s burger!), but you want a good ratio of lean to fat.
+The Shake Shack burger has cheddar cheese, a really good bun, and of course the sauce.
+I used an 80/20 fat ratio in the beef – you don’t want it too lean (come on, it’s burger!), but you want a good ratio of lean to fat.
 Somewhere I read to freeze the burger patties for ten minutes or so immediately before placing on a hot grill because you want the meat to be cold.
 Also, if you want this to be really amazing, butter and grill the inside of the buns.

-I am also not a big fan of mayo, but it is crucial in the sauce and it really makes the burger special.
+I am not a fan of mayo, but it is the key ingredient in the sauce and it really makes the burger special.
 I served the burgers with roasted asparagus, potatoes, chips and guac, and a tomato mozzarella salad.

-If you want more inspiration, read the recent article by Epicurious: ‘The Secrets to Making the Shake Shack Burger at Home.’
+If you want to learn more about Shake Shack’s infamous burger, read the recent article by Epicurious: ‘The Secrets to Making the Shake Shack Burger at Home.’
 High quality beef, smash it, and scrape it.